GeanDev2022/GeanDev2022/README.md

 </br>
 I am a tenth-semester student of computer and systems engineering at the University of Quindío 🚀.
 I have programmed during my university career in programming languages such as Java, Springboot, Kotlin, Python and SQL databases.
 I am a proactive person who likes to learn and study day by day, focused on achievements, for which I am willing to do my best to learn the languages, techniques or skills that they consider pertinent and necessary to give me the opportunity to belong to your work group. 👨🏽‍💻

+- Development and support of software oriented to payroll administration, helping with digital transformation, through the use of Laravel, js, mysql

 </br></br>
 <h3 align="center"> 💻 Languages and Tools </h3>
 </br>